SecureCodeWarrior/sensei-blog-examples/pojoexamples/src/main/java/privateconstructors/readme.md

 # Adding a Private Constructor

-In a utility class the fields and methods are static.
-There is no reason why I would ever instantiate it.
+In a utility class, when the fields and methods are static, there is no obvious reason why I would ever instantiate it.

-e.g. `privateconstructors.UtilityClass utility = new privateconstructors.UtilityClass()`
+e.g. `UtilityClass utility = new UtilityClass()`

 The code below is a simple implementation of a Utility class.

 ~~~~~~~~
-public class privateconstructors.UtilityClass {
+public class UtilityClass {

     public static final Boolean ULTIMATE_TRUTH = true;